 During the 5 Year Consolidated Plan process, the City did not find that its housing policies created impediments to fair housing.
 Compared to area municipalities, Salem offers a greater diversity of housing and a higher proportion of affordable housing overall, having exceeded the State's 10% affordable housing goal.
-Nonetheless, factors contribute to the difficulty of increasing affordable housing availability (shortage of land, environmental conditions, financial, parking and dimensional requirements, lack of regulatory tools to require affordable housing in new developments).
+Nonetheless, factors contribute to the difficulty of increasing affordable housing availability (shortage of land, environmental conditions, financial, parking and dimensional requirements).
 Like other communities, Salem is not in control of all of these factors, but continues to work on various efforts.